 Which tourist card is the best when you stay for two or three days?

 As part of a short stay to visit the must-sees, the Roma Tourist Card is probably the best choice.
 You will benefit from skip-the-line entry, wasting no time queuing among the other tourists.
-It will also give you access to the main monuments of the capital of Italian than you must absolutely see.
+It will also give you access to the main monuments of the capital of Italy than you must absolutely see.

 On a short trip, it seems pointless to opt for a more comprehensive Rome pass.
 It will cost you more and you won’t be able to include more visits into your Rome schedule.
 Moreover, with the additional 10% discount, if you want to buy one or two additional tickets, you can take advantage of the discount.